 Gray and light blue definitely make for a sleek look, but in a trade show full grays and blues, it’s easy for those colors to get lost in the crowd.

 We broke away from our typically light blue logo and went pink.
 The Erply candy store was built out of a handmade pink kiosk, a pink rug, and a pastel LED backdrop designed with a cartoon-style candy store.

 Is pink part of Erply’s identity?
 No. And that’s okay!
-While we’re definitely a fan of brand consistency (even our website matches our product), we know when it’s time to break out the creative guns.
+While we’re definitely a fan of brand consistency (our website even matches our product), we know when it’s time to break out the creative guns.

-An interesting point to note is that we didn’t purchase a large island booth.
+On another note, we didn’t purchase a large island booth.
 Our candy store operated out of the classic 10×10 booth space.
 Get creative and invest in creating an experience to maximize your booth’s impact.

 We do think it’s important to note that you should refrain from going too bold.
 Flashing graphics, an overly bright booth, or aggressively clashing colors can definitely deter visitors.